wstroberg/starter-academic/content/home/welcome.md

 ---
 widget: blank
 headless: true
-active = true  # Activate this widget? true/false
+active: true  # Activate this widget? true/false
-weight = 15  # Order that this section will appear.
+weight: 15  # Order that this section will appear.

-title = "Computational Biosystems Lab" subtitle = ""
+title: "Computational Biosystems Lab"
+subtitle: ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.